 Applicants will be notified of selection with their letter of admission.

-One award to be used for tuition.
-Open to M.Arch.
-Program 3 students completing their second year of study.
+Three awards to be used for tuition.
+Open to students completing their first or second year of graduate study.

 This prize is a direct, merit-based cash award which recognizes excellence in IIT Visual Training coursework demonstrating the principles of Walter Peterhans, the noted IIT Architecture professor and colleague of Mies.
 This prize shall be decided by the Peterhans Visual Training Project Prize Committee, composed of the Dean of the College and a minimum of three faculty members teaching the Visual Training principles, and Mr. Julian Kerbis, the son and representative of the donor, the Gertrude P. Kerbis Trust.